ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/STEAM.md

 Re-balances classes and their weapons.

-This mod is designed around single player, and it makes the game easier.

 Guns are more distinct and varied.
 Ultimates are buffed.

 Changes will help you however far you've progressed.

+Note: This mod makes the game easier.
+For the best experience of the original game I'd recommend playing through it normally first :)

 [h2]Objectives[/h2]
 [list]